 The Importance of Medical Detox

 When it comes to benzo abuse and dependence, medical detox is a suggested first step on the road to recovery.
 This is because the physical and psychological symptoms associated with benzo withdrawal can be severe when left untreated.
 At CuraWest we combine evidence-based detox methods with behavioral therapies and holistic approaches to healing.
-We utilize medication assisted treatment options whenever necessary, providing each of our clients with a safe and pain-free benzo withdrawal.
+We utilize medication assisted treatment options whenever necessary, providing each of our clients with a safe and comfortable benzo withdrawal.
 As soon as a symptom develops our team of experienced professionals treats it at the source.
 In addition to extensively trained medical practitioners who monitor clients around the clock, we have psychiatric professionals on staff for those who require dual diagnosis treatment options.
 Upon admission to our detox program each client is assigned a case manager, who serves as an advocate and helps develop an individualized treatment plan.
 Case managers also serve as the main point of contact between the treatment team and the loved ones of the client, keeping them updated on progress.
 For many, medical detox is only the first step on a multi-phased program of addiction treatment, and once physical stabilization has been achieved they immediately transition into a higher level of care.
 At CuraWest we provide thorough aftercare planning services geared towards making this transition as seamless as possible.
 Contact us today to determine whether or not medically monitored detox is right for you or your loved one.

 Begin Healing Now!